DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

         mode=2

-*   member: Defines the PMD device which will be added as member to the bonded device.
+*   member: Defines the PMD device which will be added as member to the bonding device.
 This option can be selected multiple times, for each device to be added as a member.
 Physical devices should be specified using their PCI address, in the format domain:bus:devid.function